 Introduction: There is urgent need to make Telecom systems, Networks, Phones, Products and Services that are available, accessible and affordable to common man.
 As in every business, success of the business lies in its capability to build volume, affordable ‘Cost of ‘User Devices’ and “Cost of Usage’ are important factors in bringing in business volume in Telecom business also.

 1. There was a time where the business focus of most Telecom industrialists were on the creamy layer with the buzz words “80% of telecom revenue come from 20% of the high end users”.
 But enormous growth story of Telecom that happened in last decade is ample proof that the fact is other way around.
-Considerable reduction in cost of end user devices and low cost of usage helped the the business to grow in huge volumes everywhere, turning the table as 90% revenue generating users are from the general mass that contribute much higher volume of revenue than that of the 10% in the creamy layer.
+Considerable reduction in cost of end user devices and low cost of usage helped the business to grow in huge volumes everywhere, turning the table as 90% revenue-generating users are from the general mass that contribute much higher volume of revenue than that of the 10% in the creamy layer.
 Pre-paid mobile phone service is a typical example.
-(Incidentally, knowing it fully well then I have implemented the first IN based prepaid system in India in end of 1995.)
+(Incidentally, I happened to have planned, procured and implemented the first IN based prepaid system in India in end of 1995.)

-Same is also true in the case of hype up towards higher and higher data speed capability whether the technology systems and network available in the field are ready for it, and also whether most users that generate major business volume and revenue really need these and have the knowhow to manage sophisticated technology phones, products and features.
+Same is also true in the case of hype up in in offering higher and higher data speed capability whether the technology systems and network available in the field are ready for it, and also whether most users that generate major business volume and revenue really need these and have the knowhow to manage sophisticated technology phones, products and features.